Professor - Animal Physiology; Distinguished James McGill Professor

 - 2002-2006 William Dawson Scholar, McGill University

-My research interests pertain to the interaction between microorganisms and hosts (Dairy cows and poultry).
-In dairy research, we focus on reactions of the bovine immune system during intra-mammary infection, pathogenesis of mastitis, genetic determination of milk fatty acids and milk protein allergy.
+My research interests pertain to mammary gland health in dairy cows and gut health in poultry.
+In dairy research, we focus on pathogenesis of mastitis, antibiotic resistance and genetic determination of milk components.
 In poultry research, we work on prebiotics, probiotics and gut microbiome.

 Antimicrobial resistance of staphylococci from mastitic milk

-We are working on (a) to reveal organizational and structural characteristics of antibiotic resistant genes in milk staphylococcal isolates; (b) to determine whether and how regulatory RNAs regulate expression of antibiotic resistant genes; (c) to study the horizontal gene transfer of antibiotic resistance genes among staphylococcal isolates.
+We are working on (a) to reveal organizational and structural characteristics of antibiotic resistant genes in milk staphylococcal isolates; (b) to study the horizontal gene transfer of antibiotic resistance genes among staphylococcal isolates.

 Prebiotics and probiotics for poultry production

-We are systematically investigating effects of potential prebiotics on production parameters, immune responses and gut microbiota in chickens, in order to reduce usage of antibiotics as growth promoters in poultry production.
-We also work with industrial partners to develop high vitamin D eggs.
+We are systematically investigating effects of potential prebiotics and probiotics on production parameters, immune responses and gut microbiota in chickens, in order to reduce usage of antibiotics as growth promoters in poultry production.

-We are working on (a) to develop new strategies to speed up the mammary gland involution during early dry periods, in order to reduce the incidence of mastitis during the early dry period; (b) to investigate genetic influence of milk fatty acids, in order to contribute to the knowledge base about milk fatty acids and provide potential targets for animal breeding programs; (c) to study how heat stress affects milk production, in order to develop measures to mitigate the negative effects.
+We are working on (a) to develop new strategies to speed up the mammary gland involution during early dry periods, in order to reduce the incidence of mastitis during the early dry period; (b) to investigate genetic influence of milk components, in order to provide potential targets for animal breeding programs; (c) to study how heat stress affects milk production, in order to develop measures to mitigate the negative effects.